 Examination of the process of studio production, manufacturing, promotion and distribution of contemporary recordings.
 Record release programs for independent and major label-controlled products are analyzed.
 Prerequisites: MUS 2230, 3305

 MUI 4435 Music Merchandising (2)

 Examination of the production, marketing, merchandising and distribution of musical products in the current music marketplace.
-Prerequisites: MUS 2230, 3305 microphone techniques, utilize digital editing and plug-ins, and prepare a recording project portfolio.
-Prerequisite: MUI 3310
+Prerequisites: MUS 2230, 3305

 MUI 4440 Audio Principles and Techniques II (3)